evidence-dev/evidence/sites/docs/pages/components/link-button.md

 <PropListing
-  name="url"
+  name="link"
   required
   options="string"
 >

-The URL to use for the link.
-Can be a full external link like `https://google.com` or an internal link like `/sales/performance`
+Used to direct the page to a specified URL.
+It can accept either a full external link, such as  `https://google.com`, or an internal link, such as `/sales/performance`.

 </PropListing>